 …..
-Allow time for the voices to slow and the world to soften and then
+Allow enough time for the voices to slow and the world to soften and then…

-Congratulations!
-You have just glimpsed, based on your current life’s trajectory, a very close approximation of what things will be like for you in a year.
-You have just witnessed the future!
+Congrats!
+You’ve just witnessed the future.
+Based on your life’s current trajectory, you’ve just glimpsed a close approximation of what things will be like for you in one year.

-Now, if your experience is anything like mine, your future-day will be somewhat of a mixed bag – some parts will be comforting, some parts thrilling, some parts utterly depressing.
-Regardless, every bit of your vision will be useful to you today, because (and here’s the real magic) peering into our future from a detached space like this allows us to see our present as it truly is.
-And if we want to make any kind of real, lasting change for ourselves, we have to be able to clearly see what’s here right now, otherwise we just end up grasping at this and that, starting, stopping, avoiding, hitting the wall over and over and over.
-You already know this.
+If your experience is anything like mine, your future-day will be somewhat of a mixed bag – some parts comforting, some parts thrilling, some parts depressing.
+Every bit of your vision, however, is useful to you today, because (here’s the real magic)… peering into your future as an observer like this, allows you to see your present as it truly is.

 You know how you’re really good at noticing what’s not working in your friend’s life, how you know exactly what they need to do to fix things?
 This is like that, except now it’s your own life that you’re finally, truly seeing.